betaglot/plantabeta/docs/reference/Eco/Atmosphere/Wind.md

 ## See also:

-Links to other related NeuroElements.
+Links to other related EcoElements.
+Related because they are the same EcoType or because they are performed at the same time or within the same sequence.

 - [Link]()
 - [Link]()